Master of Arts in Teaching

 Why choose the Cumberland University MAT Program?

 The School of Humanities, Education and the Arts at Cumberland University is committed to creating competent, caring, qualified professionals and reflective practitioners.
 Cumberland has long been a leader in teacher preparation in Tennessee and is known for its exceptional academic reputation, high quality programs taught by experienced, passionate teachers, and an overall commitment to excellence.
 Cumberland offers an interactive, engaging, authentic, and personalized educational experience at a small, private, liberal arts university.
-This program is approved through the National Council for Accreditation of Teacher Education (NCATE) and is a state-approved program for initial licensure in Tennessee.

 The MAT@CU combines the most cutting-edge immersive online technologies with a customized on-ground curriculum that blends coursework and self-directed field experiences, with evening and weekend classes that provide the security and mentoring needed for aspiring teachers.
 Our practitioner-focused curriculum is designed to equip pre-service teachers with the skills needed not only to succeed in the profession, but to transform education for tomorrow’s classrooms.
 Relevant coursework, field experiences, and a rigorous Teacher Education Progression will prepare you for the classroom.